D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 ![](|media|/visualize18.png "NPA ylim log"){: width="200"}
 {: style="text-align: center"}

+You can save spectral and NPA plots as png files in a specified folder `-ss -sn /u/garciaav/test/figs/`

-Lastly, execute `plot_inputs -h` to display the help message.
+Lastly, execute `plot_outputs -h` to display the help message.

 Congrats, you made it to the end of the tutorial!

 If you have any questions or find a bug, please let us know on [GitHub](https://github.com/D3DEnergetic/FIDASIM/issues)